Air Fryer Recipe

 Herb-Infused Mushroom Risotto Balls

-These herb-infused mushroom risotto balls offer a crispy, savoury twist on the classic arancini, perfect for air frying.
+These herb-infused mushroom risotto balls are a crisp, savoury take on classic arancini, and they work beautifully in the air fryer.

 Ingredients